IZEDx/stencil-quantum/README.md

 ## Components

 Stencil Quantum also comes with two components to provide and consume data.
-Data provided by a decorator can be consumed with a ctx-component and vice versa.
+Data provided by a decorator can be consumed with a quantum-component and vice versa.

 ### Example